open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

   This approach could be supported in the future if the need arises.

 Open Questions:
+- How do we handle experimental entities in the context of multi-registry?
+Do we allow reference of experimental entities across registries?
 - Do we allow different versions of the same registry to be imported into different semantic convention files of the same registry?
 - Is there a relationship to define between the instrumentation scope name and version and the semantic convention